-Republicans Outline Biggest Tax-Code Overhaul In A Generation
+Republicans Outline Biggest Tax Code Overhaul In A Generation

 President Trump and GOP congressional leaders have outlined their plan for the most sweeping overhaul of the federal tax code in more than three decades.

-They're proposing deep cuts in both individual and corporate tax rates, saying that will help supercharge a slow-growing economy, according to a document of the framework obtained by NPR's Tamara Keith.
+They're proposing deep cuts in both individual and corporate tax rates, saying that will help supercharge a slow-growing economy.

-"If we do this, we will create millions of new jobs for our people, and bring many, many businesses back to our shores," Trump said Tuesday, on the eve of the rollout.
-He described the proposed overhaul as "massive tax cuts that our country desperately needs to thrive, to grow, to prosper."

-The president plans to promote the tax plan Wednesday afternoon at the Indiana State Fairgrounds in Indianapolis.
+"We want tax reform that is pro-growth, pro-jobs, pro-worker, pro-family, and yes, tax reform that is pro-American," Trump said Wednesday during a rally at the Indiana State Fairgrounds.

 While many of the details still have to be filled in, House and Senate GOP leaders have been meeting for months with the Treasury secretary and a top White House economic adviser to fashion a plan they can agree on.

+"Today we are taking the next step to liberate Americans from our broken tax code," said House Speaker Paul Ryan, R-Wis.
+"This unified framework delivers a new tax code that is simple, that is fair, that is pro-growth and pro-family."

 It would cut the top individual income tax rate from 39.6 percent to 35 percent and slash the corporate rate from 35 percent to 20 percent.
-The plan would also create a new, 25 percent rate for so-called "pass-through" businesses that are currently taxed at the individual rate.
+The plan would also create a new, 25 percent rate for so-called pass-through businesses that are currently taxed at the individual rate.

-"Tax reform is the most important thing we can do to restore confidence to this country, to get jobs and prosperity," House Speaker Paul Ryan, R-Wis., told reporters.
-"That is why we are so singularly focused on getting this done this year."

 The plan would end taxes on the profits that multinational companies earn outside the country and allow those companies to repatriate past profits at a discounted rate.
 In addition, for at least five years, the plan would allow companies to write off the cost of investments immediately, rather than deducting those costs over time as they do now.

-Republican backers have framed the tax overhaul as a much-needed boost for the middle class.
+Republican backers have framed the tax overhaul as a much needed boost for the middle class.
 It would nearly double the standard deduction, so fewer people would have to go through the trouble of filing an itemized return.

-"Many Americans are living paycheck to paycheck," said Rep. Cathy McMorris Rodgers, R-Wash., chair of the House Republican Conference.
-"This is our moment to lift the financial burden on these hard-working men and women, give people more money in their pocketbooks to help manage the cost of living."
+"The biggest winners will be the everyday American workers as jobs start pouring into our country, as companies start competing for American labor, and as wages start going up at levels that you haven't seen in many years," Trump said.

 Democrats, however, warned the GOP plan would provide a windfall for the wealthy.
 Only people earning more than $418,000 pay the top individual tax rate now.
 And congressional experts say most of the savings from a lower corporate rate would flow to investors, not ordinary workers.

-What's more, the GOP plan would eliminate the estate tax — which applies only to those with assets of more than $5.49 million — as well as the Alternative Minimum Tax, which hits upper-income taxpayers.
+What's more, the GOP plan would eliminate the estate tax — which applies only to those with assets of more than $5.49 million — as well as the alternative minimum tax, which hits upper-income taxpayers.

-"Democrats have strongly and firmly stood for the position that not one penny of tax cuts should go to the top one percent," Senate Minority Leader Chuck Schumer, D-N.Y., said in a statement.
-"If Republicans push a tax bill to please their hard-right wealthy contributors, instead of working from the middle, they will have the same trouble with taxes that they're having with health care."
+"Under this plan, the wealthiest Americans and wealthiest corporations make out like bandits, while middle-class Americans are left holding the bag," said Senate Minority Leader Chuck Schumer, D-N.Y.

+Schumer noted that some working families could end up paying higher taxes under the GOP plan because it calls for raising the lowest tax rate from 10 to 12 percent and eliminating personal exemptions.

-As they tried to do with health care, Republicans are preparing to use a procedural move to avoid the threat of a Democratic filibuster in the Senate.
+Republicans are preparing to use a procedural move to avoid the threat of a Democratic filibuster in the Senate.
 But Trump has also tried to win Democratic support for the tax plan.
-Democratic Sen. Joe Donnelly, who is up for re-election next year, is set to join the president at the kickoff event in his home state of Indiana.
+Democratic Sen. Joe Donnelly, who is up for re-election next year, joined the president at the kickoff event in his home state of Indiana.

 Trump has held similar, campaign-style rallies for the tax plan in Missouri and North Dakota — both states he carried last year with Democratic senators who will be on the ballot in 2018.